-When the subsetting process is complete, simple progress messages and any errors encountered are displayed to a the screen and written to a log file called "mmsys.log" in the directory containing the subsetted files.
+When the subsetting process is complete, simple progress messages, any errors encountered, and a listing of the configuration settings, are displayed to the screen and written to a log file called "mmsys.log" in the directory containing the subsetted files.

-After the program completes, the 'subsetted' Metathesaurus files should be present in the chosen directory (UMLS2002AA/METASUBSET by default).
+After the program completes, the 'subsetted' Metathesaurus files should be present in the chosen target directory.

-Note that the data in MRRANK, MRCUI, MRFILES and MRCOLS are not recomputed for the subsetted Metathesaurus, they are simply passed through "as is".
-Also, the STT field in the subsetted MRCON will not exactly match the ones in the original as these are computed without the full LVG machinery.
+\\Note: the STT field in the subsetted MRCON will not exactly match the ones in the original as these are computed without the full LVG machinery.